rafaelfolco/test-project/README.md

 *EC2 Ansible module used to deploy the EC2 instance: https://github.com/rafaelfolco/ansible-aws-deploy

 ### Gate Pipeline
-For the sake of simplicity, only the "gate" pipeline has been implemented.
+For the sake of simplicity, only the "gate" pipeline has been implemented in this demo.
 The pipeline stages are triggered for every change pushed to dev/ branch.

-### AWS CodePipeline
+#### AWS CodePipeline (Gate)
 ![AWS CodePipeline](/img/codepipeline.png)